Print Resolution Explained

 Digital Scaling & Resolution

-So how do you determine if the size and ppi of your photo are adequate to produce a large graphic?
+How do you determine whether the Size and PPI of your photo are adequate for a large graphic reproduction?

 Vector vs. Raster